Skip to main content

 ZeroWater 5-Stage Replacement Filter (6-Pack)

-The 6-pack is the most economical way to buy ZeroWater filters, bringing the per-filter cost down to about $13.50.
+The 6-pack is the most economical way to buy ZeroWater filters, bringing the per-filter cost down noticeably.
 For committed ZeroWater users, this is the only pack size that makes financial sense.
 Six filters can last 6-12 months depending on usage and source water TDS, giving you a bulk purchase that covers an extended period.

 Everything that applies to the 4-pack applies here: 0 TDS output, 5-stage ion exchange, IAPMO certification for lead and PFAS, and the same short per-filter lifespan.
 The 6-pack simply reduces the per-unit cost.
-At $81 upfront, it is a significant investment, but it is the break-even point where ZeroWater starts to approach (though never match) the per-gallon cost of premium Brita Elite filters.
+The upfront investment is significant, but it is the break-even point where ZeroWater starts to approach (though never match) the per-gallon cost of premium Brita Elite filters.

 Our recommendation: if you have decided ZeroWater is the system for you based on your specific water quality needs, always buy the 6-pack.
 The per-filter savings are meaningful when you are going through filters as quickly as ZeroWater demands.